Windsbacher Knabenchor

-The Windsbacher Knabenchor (Windsbach Boys' Choir) is a German boys' choir in Windsbach, Germany, founded in 1946 and performing internationally.
+The Windsbacher Knabenchor (Windsbach Boys' Choir) is a German boys' choir in Windsbach, Bavaria, Germany, founded in 1946 and performing internationally.

 History

 The choir was founded in 1946 by Hans Thamm and was conducted by Karl-Friedrich Beringer from 1977 for decades.
-It is regarded as one of the most renowned boys choirs of the world.
+It is regarded as one of the most renowned boys' choirs in the world.
 The choir is an institution of the Lutheran Church in Bavaria, which raises about 30 percent of the funds required to support both the ensemble and the singers boarding school.

 The choir received the Rheingau Musik Preis of the Rheingau Musik Festival in 2007.
-From 2011, Martin Lehmann has been artistic director of the choir.
-In Juli 2021 Lehmann announced that he would leave the choir and take over the artistic direction of the Dresdner Kreuzchor.
+From 2011, Martin Lehmann was artistic director of the choir.
+In July 2021 Lehmann announced that he would leave the choir and take over the artistic direction of the Dresdner Kreuzchor.
 As his successor Ludwig Böhme took over the direction of the choir on September 1, 2022.